Jewelry Blog

 Pros and Cons of Buying a Colored Diamond

-• Complex Grading: The grading system for colored diamonds is more complicated than for colorless diamonds, with factors like secondary hues and color distribution adding complexity to the purchase decision.
+• Complex grading.
+The grading process for colored diamonds is more nuanced than for white diamonds, with factors like secondary colors and distribution affecting value.
+Most people will need the help of an expert.

 12 colors of the natural colored diamonds with labels